 Wireless GPS trackers have built-in batteries so they can work without relying on the power of a vehicle.

-These wireless tracker is waterproof can be used outdoors and are certified to IP67 standards.
+These wireless trackers are waterproof, can be used outdoors, and are certified to IP67 standards.
 Trailers and remote equipment benefit greatly from these products.

 The installation is simple.
 It can be mounted in any place, as long as it can observe GPS satellites and interact with the cellular network.